What Is a Good Engagement Rate? Benchmarks by Platform

 How to Calculate Engagement Rate and Build Financial Models

 To calculate a creator's engagement rate, divide total engagement (likes, comments, shares) by follower count, then multiply by 100.
+That is the standard engagement rate formula: engagement / followers x 100.
+Some creators divide by impressions or reach instead of follower count for a truer number, and any engagement rate calculator or your native analytics can run this automatically.
 But don't stop there.
 Use this metric for financial planning by following this proven framework:

 - Gather Historical Data: Analyze engagement rates across platforms over the past 6 months